2021–2022 United Kingdom censuses: Advertising

 An advertising campaign (made under contract by M&C Saatchi) was launched under the slogan of "it's about us" at the start of 2021.
-Television adverts have tried to show a diverse range of people in various locations in England and Wales in front of a purple fabric screen, with a cover version of The Zombies' "This Will Be Our Year", performed by Jose McGill & The Vagaband, featuring as the advert soundtrack.
+Television adverts tried to show a diverse range of people in various locations in England and Wales in front of a purple fabric screen, with a cover version of The Zombies' "This Will Be Our Year", performed by Jose McGill & The Vagaband, featuring as the advert soundtrack.

-2021 Census for Northern Ireland
+2021 census for Northern Ireland

 The Northern Ireland Statistics and Research Agency (NISRA) undertakes the census in Northern Ireland.

 The NISRA has published a report reviewing the 2011 census and other online-orientated censuses abroad and identified the importance of such things as pre-census publicity, the use of a unique internet code or ePin, and a coordinated promotion and follow up process during the census completion period.

-2022 Census for Scotland
+2022 census for Scotland

 The National Records of Scotland (NRS) is responsible for the census in Scotland.
 A rehearsal was conducted on 7 October 2019 and closed for returns on 7 November 2019 in three local authority areas: parts of Glasgow City, Dumfries and Galloway and Na h-Eileanan Siar.

 The census was scheduled to take place on 21 March 2021, but was delayed in July 2020 by the Scottish Government because of the COVID-19 pandemic.

-The Scottish Government has come under criticism for the way the census has been conducted, with some news outlets describing the results as being 'botched' due to record low turnout rates and failing to meet the set target return rate of 94%.
+The Scottish Government has come under criticism for the way the census has been conducted, with some news outlets describing the results as being "botched" due to record low turnout rates and failing to meet the set target return rate of 94%.
 Initial turnout rates for the census in Scotland concluded with 79% return rate; an additional round of extension to filling out the census was granted to encourage returns, raising the return rate percentage to 89%.
 The return rate for comparison in England and Wales was 97%.
-However national statistician Ian Diamond has said that despite meeting the target, the census could still "really good data".
+However national statistician Ian Diamond has said that despite not meeting the target, the census could still provide "really good data".
 The additional round of extension cost the Scottish Government an additional £6m, and £148m in total.

 Censuses in Crown Dependencies

-Although it is a Crown Dependency, and not part of the United Kingdom, Jersey carried out a census on the same day as the 2021 UK census.
+Although it is a Crown Dependency and not part of the United Kingdom, Jersey carried out a census on the same day as the 2021 censuses in England and Wales, and Northern Ireland.

 Guernsey no longer carries out a decennial census, instead using the Rolling Electronic Census Project to produce regular census reports.

 The Isle of Man also undertook a full census in 2021 (having held an interim census in 2016).